 Obesity is defined as an abnormal or excessive accumulation of fat that can be detrimental to health (1).
 Therefore, some of the main questions revolving around it concern whether obesity is genetic or hereditary.

-Among the different methods for measuring and classifying obesity, the body mass index (BMI) is the most widely used.
+Among the different existing methods to measure and classify obesity, the body mass index (BMI) is the most widely used.
 BMI is calculated by dividing body weight in kilograms by height in meters squared (kg/m2).
-Thus, different degrees of obesity are established as shown in the following table (2):
+Thus, different degrees of obesity are established and are reflected in the following table (2):

 |Grade 1||BMI between 30 and 35 kg/m².|

 |Grade 2 (Severe obesity)||BMI between 35 and 40 kg/m²|

 In adults, the World Health Organization (WHO) identifies people with a BMI greater than or equal to 30 as obese (1).
 Progression to obesity involves a change in the characteristics of adipose tissue and the development of chronic low-grade inflammation.
 This state is characterized by increased levels of free fatty acids in the circulatory system, pro-inflammatory factors, and activation and infiltration of immune cells at sites of inflammation (3).
 In addition, obesity is often accompanied by a specific dyslipidemia profile, which is defined as a metabolic abnormality that results in increased circulating concentrations of cholesterol and triglycerides in the blood, being one of the main risk factors for developing ischemic heart disease (4, 5).